Tip #851: Collaboration Triumphs!

 To avoid disagreement, I went into the meeting open to using any of the scripts.
 Apparently, so did the other two members of our group.
 That we agreed on one script at the very beginning of our meeting was a great relief.
 Then it was exhilarating to bounce ideas off each other, always clear about our shared goal.

 We had scheduled two hours to finalize the script.
-We were done in 30 minutes, very pleased with the script and with ourselves.
+However, we were done in 30 minutes, very pleased with the script and with ourselves.
 We sent the completed script to the group responsible for creating the storyboard a good 6 days ahead of our scheduled deadline.
-We also sent it to the group that will add the video content so they could start percolating ideas.
+Our group also sent it to the group that will add the video content so they could start percolating ideas.

 I’m delighted with our collaboration and the resulting script.
 I can’t wait to see the storyboard and the actual video!